-- 7.1.1 The pass marks for taught postgraduate University examinations are as follows: - 40% Graduate Certificate and Graduate Diploma - 50% Postgraduate Certificate, Postgraduate Diploma and Master's Degree of undergraduate modules, this will be one of the discrete points on the conceptual equivalents scale (see Appendix 1).
+7.1.1 The pass marks for taught postgraduate University examinations are as follows:

+- 40% Graduate Certificate and Graduate Diploma - 50% Postgraduate Certificate, Postgraduate Diploma and Master's Degree

+All assessed elements of modules should be marked to an integer on a scale of 0-100.
+For quantitative elements, this will be any integer on the scale.
+For qualitative elements of undergraduate modules, this will be one of the discrete points on the conceptual equivalents scale (see Appendix 1).